Benefits of Alterations and Additions: Working With What You Already Have

 One of the key advantages of renovating is the ability to focus investment where it matters most.

-This often leads to a more efficient and controlled use of budget, particularly when the existing home has good bones.
+The result is often a more efficient and controlled use of budget, particularly when the existing home has good bones.

 A More Sustainable Approach